 But a well-chosen newsletter can make checking your email great again — or at least dangle the carrot of some solid writing advice, something fun to read, or even a new gig paid or two to apply for.

-The 9 best email newsletters for writers to subscribe to
+Some of the best email newsletters for writers

 Clogging your email account with a superfluity of newsletters will do you no good at all, so we’re going for quality over quantity.

 That said, here are a few writers’ newsletters that never tempt us to hit the “unsubscribe” button.

 This just in: finding freelance writing gigs is hard.
 Really hard.